 Everyone who takes part in your hearing has a microphone in front of them to record what they say.
 The Board member starts the recording machine when your hearing begins and records everything that is said.
 This is important because it creates a recording that can be listened to later.
 You need the recording if your claim is refused and you decide to appeal the decision.

 5. Minister's counsel

 Minister’s counsel represents the government.
-They take part in the hearing if Citizenship and Immigration Canada (CIC) or the Canada Border Services Agency (CBSA) is opposing your claim.
+They take part in the hearing if Immigration, Refugees and Citizenship Canada (IRCC) or the Canada Border Services Agency (CBSA) is opposing your claim.
 They will let you know before the hearing if they are opposing your claim.
 If this happens, you need to get legal help.

 Minister’s counsel can ask you questions and can tell the Board member why they think you should not get refugee status in Canada.

 Your lawyer helps you prepare for your hearing.
 At your hearing, they ask you questions after the Board member has asked you questions.
 After all the evidence has been presented, they tell the Board member why you should be accepted as a refugee.
 They might do this orally at the end of the hearing or in writing after the hearing.

 At the start of your hearing the Board member asks you to stand and raise your right hand and promise to tell the truth.
 Or you can promise by putting your hand on a holy book if you bring the book with you.
 The choice is yours.